vaishnavi-soga/Computational-Fluid-Dynamics-Vortex-shedding-and-external-flow-analysis-/README.md

 ![Task 1 Mesh](images/task1_mesh.png)

-*The 2D computational domain with velocity inlet (left), pressure outlet (right), and the cylinder centered in the domain.
+*The 2D computational domain with a velocity inlet (left), pressure outlet (right), and the cylinder centered in the domain.
 Green region = structured mesh; arrows show inlet flow direction.*

 ---